 Submit a question for our advice column, or share a story about how AI has shown up in your life.
 Anonymous if you’d like.
 Q&AI writes back, thoughtfully, and the rest of the conversation is better for it.

-Ask Us Anything →Q&AI is multi-faceted because Canadians are.
-Different formats for different attention spans, different appetites, different moods.
-Pick a channel, follow what fits, or try one you didn’t think would.
+Ask Us Anything →Q&AI is multifaceted because Canadians are.
+An assortment of formats for all sorts of attention spans, appetites, and moods.
+Pick one.
+Follow what fits, or try one you didn’t think would.